 See references in "My Message to Doctors"

-"*Apophysis is a secondary ossification center that fuses with the bone over time and attaches tendons or ligaments.
+"* The gold standard for Eagle Syndrome imaging is a dynamic CTA scan with contrast and/or MRA.*Apophysis is a secondary ossification center that fuses with the bone over time and attaches tendons or ligaments.
 Elongation of the styloid apophysis* may give rise to intense facial pain, headache, dysphagia, otalgia, buzzing sensations, and trismus.
+Apparently, nerves are not visible by normal scans, but the FIESTA MRI or neurogram are specifically designed to look at nerves.
+The latter may be what I will need due to cranial nerve issues..

-Concepts for My CIDP log of CIDP versus Eagle Syndrome 2024: Eagle Syndrome, Stylohoid Syndrome, calcified, styloid, ligament, tendon,ossification, Neuropathic Eagle Syndrome NES or Classic Eagle Syndrome Carotid Eagle Syndrome CES CIDP pedagogic hallucination vagus nerve (VN), the principal component of the parasympathetic nervous system cidp mimicks Canada Eagle Syndrom ES doctors Dental Department Sunnybrook Hospital Toronto Canada
+Concepts for My CIDP log of CIDP versus Eagle Syndrome 2024: Eagle Syndrome, Stylohoid Syndrome, Stylalgia, calcified, styloid, ligament, tendon,ossification, Neuropathic Eagle Syndrome NES or Classic Eagle Syndrome Carotid Eagle Syndrome CES CIDP pedagogic hallucination vagus nerve (VN), the principal component of the parasympathetic nervous system cidp mimicks Canada Eagle Syndrom ES doctors Dental Department Sunnybrook Hospital Toronto Canada